-Some birds have webbed feet, such as ducks, geese, swans, although this is generally limited to aquatic birds.
+Some birds have webbed feet, such as ducks, geese, and swans, although this is generally limited to aquatic birds.
 The webbed feet help them to swim and steer when in the water.

 Birds range in size from the smallest bird in North America, the Calliope hummingbird, to the California Condor.
 The Californian condor has a wingspan up to 9 1/2 feet and weighs up to 23 pounds.
 The Calliope hummingbird is tiny at 3 inches (8 cm) long and weighs 0.1 oz.

 This is in stark contrast to some smaller birds, which start to breed in their first year and lay up to 12 eggs.
-Smaller birds also generally have a lower incubation period than large birds, typically a couple of weeks, and may have two breeding periods in a year.
+Smaller birds generally have a lower incubation period than large birds, typically a couple of weeks, and may have two breeding periods in a year.
 This inevitably leads to a higher population of small birds than large birds.

-The colors are used in various ways and can aid in courtship or display a threat.
+The colors are used in various ways and can aid courtship or display a threat.
 Colored plumage can also be used as camouflage from prey and predators.
 Generally, only the parts of the feathers that can be seen are brightly colored, with those concealed being dull.